 Why Do Motorcycle Accidents Happen?

 Between 2012 and 2016, nearly 12,000 New Jersey motorcyclists were involved in crashes that resulted in injury or loss of life.
 The Garden State has an abundance of scenic byways that are perfect for an exhilarating motorcycle spin, but accidents can and do happen.
-If you’re involved in a motorcycle accident, seek the medical attention you need, and when you’re able, arrange to speak with an experienced motorcycle injury lawyer who may be able to help you determine proximate cause so that you can receive compensation.
+If you’re involved in a motorcycle accident, seek the medical attention you need, and when you’re able, arrange to speak with an experienced motorcycle accident lawyer in NJ who may be able to help you determine proximate cause so that you can receive compensation.

 Motorcyclists get an unfair rap when it comes to mishaps on the road.
 They’re often assumed to be the negligent party in any collisions in which they become involved.
 In fact, according to a 2013 study carried out by the University of South Florida’s Center for Urban Transportation Research, in more than 60% of the cases, it’s the other driver who’s at least partly at fault.

 Of all accidents that involve a motorcycle and a car, 42% take place when the driver of the car is attempting a left-hand turn.
 A large number of car versus car accidents also take place during ill-timed left-hand turns.
 However, a motorcycle’s relatively smaller size makes it more likely to be overlooked by the driver who is attempting the turn.

 The specific New Jersey state law pertaining to this situation is New Jersey Statutes Annotated Section 39:4-123.
 The driver of the vehicle that hit the other vehicle while attempting the turn will be found at fault in the majority of instances.
 If the motorcyclist was speeding or breaking another traffic law when the accident occurred, though, he or she may be found to be partly at fault as well, and this could affect any damages the person receives.